-Children will be taught the facts and law about sex, sexuality, sexual health, gender and consent in an age-appropriate, inclusive and respectful way.
+Children will be taught the facts and law about sex, sexuality, sexual health and gender in an age-appropriate, inclusive and respectful way.
 The school will make sure that all teaching resources and materials are appropriate for the ages of the children, their religious backgrounds, their developmental stages and any additional needs such as SEND.